scalar-labs/scalardl/docs/how-to-write-contract.md

 As shown above, the overridden `invoke` method accepts [Ledger]( https://scalar-labs.github.io/scalardl/javadoc/latest/ledger/com/scalar/dl/ledger/statemachine/Ledger.html) for interacting with the underlying database, a [JsonNode](https://fasterxml.github.io/jackson-databind/javadoc/2.13/com/fasterxml/jackson/databind/JsonNode.html) for the contract argument, and an optional [JsonNode](https://fasterxml.github.io/jackson-databind/javadoc/2.13/com/fasterxml/jackson/databind/JsonNode.html) for contract properties.

 The `Ledger` is a database abstraction that manages a set of assets, where each asset is composed of the history of a record identified by a key called `asset_id` and a historical version number called `age`.
 You can interact with the `Ledger` with `get`, `put`, and `scan` APIs.
 The `get` API is used to retrieve the latest asset record of a specified asset.
 The `put` API is used to append a new asset record to a specified asset.
 The `scan` API is used to traverse a specified asset.
 Note that you can only append an asset record to the ledger with this abstraction.
-Thus, it is always a good practice to design your data with the abstraction before writing a contract for Scalar DL.
+Thus, it is always a good practice to design your data with the abstraction before writing a contract for ScalarDL.

 The contract argument is a runtime argument for the contract specified by the requester.
 The contract argument is usually used to define runtime variables.
 For example in a banking application, you may have a Payment contract where a payer and a payee are passed to the contract as the argument every time it is executed.